Insights > The Beginner’s Guide to Airline Alliances

 Did you know that most airlines today are part of a larger alliance?
 The big three — Star Alliance, Oneworld, and SkyTeam — bring airlines together, creating a network that lets you connect seamlessly as you explore the world.
 Imagine booking a flight with one airline but enjoying the perks and convenience of other carriers within the same alliance, including checking your bag across multiple airlines and only needing to check in once.

-Let’s have a look at airline alliances, why they exist, and how to leverage these partnerships to ensure you get the best travel experience possible.
+Let’s have a look at airline alliances, why they exist, how to leverage these partnerships to find and book better flights with points.

 What’s an airline alliance?